colette27/colette27.github.io/_posts/2014-05-22-markup-more-images.md

 }
 ```

-To copy a chart into another sheet or workbook, use
+To copy a chart into another sheet or workbook, use:

 ```java
 book.copyChartToSheet("New Chart Title", "Sheet3");